There's a secret most couples don't realize.

 We all have a variety of love languages, but we need to understand our differences and preferences, and use that knowledge to effectively communicate love to one another.

-In case you are not familiar with the love languages, here is a list with examples:
+In case you aren't familiar with the love languages, here's a list with examples:

 Acts of service:

 - Do things you know your spouse wants you to do.

 - Ask your spouse what he or she would like you to do.